 The test measures how long it takes someone on warfarin to convert one protein (prothrombin) to another (thrombin) compared to someone not on this drug.
 This chemical reaction is vital to clot formation.
 Patients on warfarin need to have the test performed regularly to monitor the drug‘s effectiveness and to allow the patient’s doctor to adjust dosage levels accordingly.
 Levels are affected by diet, medications and changes in general health.
 High levels may produce no symptoms but increase the risk of spontaneous bleeding.

 If you’ve been given one of the pictured cards by a healthcare professional, or if you’d just like to find out more about your pathology tests and how they help your doctor make a diagnosis, rule out possible diseases, monitor the effectiveness of treatment or even guide a surgical procedure, you can visit Lab Tests Online-Australasia.
-You can also read about the most common pathology tests on our blog.

 The aim is that by getting to grips with the pathology of your condition you’ll be better equipped to have productive conversations with your doctors and health professionals and as a result able to make informed decisions about your health.
 There’s now a wealth of evidence to show that people who play an active part in their health care generally make better progress.